 The idea was to be able to give everybody the “Life Ready experience”, not just those who could afford physiotherapy, private health insurance, or those eligible for Medicare or other programs.
 There are increasing numbers of Australians living below the poverty line who cannot afford three meals a day, let alone a physiotherapy session.
 We have increasing numbers of immigrants, refugees and asylum seekers who are not eligible for Australian citizenship and Medicare cover.

 In 2017, we asked our staff if they wanted to “give back”, and there was an overwhelming response of “Yeah, that’s awesome.
 Let’s do this!”
 That’s how we got the go ahead to start this program that we’d been talking about from the beginning of Life Ready.

 We have partnered with four beautiful non-for-profit organisations; Helping Little Hands, The Esther Foundation, CARAD and Sporting Chance — and with the support and assistance of local GPs, our practitioners volunteer their time in our clinics throughout Perth and Melbourne to make themselves available in providing the full Life Ready experience to the less fortunate in our communities.

-We accept referrals from GPs for patients who they deem appropriate for this program and we provide a minimum of three sessions per referral, and more if the physiotherapist thinks its necessary.
+We accept referrals from GPs for patients who they deem appropriate for this program and we provide a minimum of three sessions per referral, and more at our physiotherapists’ discretion.

 “I am so proud that we are giving an opportunity to people to come and use our services that would never in their wildest dreams be able to access it” – Jess Ellison, COO.